meisl/logicly/README.md

 ### Algorithm ###
 The algorithm works from LSB to MSB of the BCD representation, and produces the binary digits from LSB to MSB, too.
+For `n` bits of BCD:

-Start with a binary running result of no bits at all, and for `n` bits of BCD repeat `n` times:
+Start with a binary running result of 1 bit: the LSB of the BCD repr.

-1. add LSB of BCD repr. as MSB to your binary running result
+Then repeat `n-1` times:
-2. right-shift the whole BCD repr. by one bit (throwing away the LSB)
+1. right-shift the whole BCD repr. by one bit (throwing away the LSB)
-3. subtract 3 from every (4-bit) BCD digit if it's (now) >7
+2. subtract 3 from every (4-bit) BCD digit if it's (now) >7
+3. add LSB of BCD repr. as MSB to your binary running result

 **Why subtract 3?**